patriclay-BE/Rubeus/README.md

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this code base.

-GITHUB Rubeus is licensed under the BSD 3-Clause license.
+THIS GITHUB UPDATE SHOULD PRODUCE A CONFLICT Rubeus is licensed under the BSD 3-Clause license.
 NOW A CHANGE IN ANOTHER LINE
 ## Table of Contents